 NO matter how the women are looked upon, men have always kneeled to the supreme power of feminine divinity.
-One such place of utmost worship and devotion to the female divinity is Vaishno Devi.
+Vaishno Devi Temple is one such place of utmost worship and devotion to a female divinity.

-Devotees undertake a nearly 12 km from the base camp at Katra who at the culmination of their pilgrimage are blessed with the glimpse of Goddess inside the Sanctum Sanctorum – the Holy Cave.
+Devotees undertake a nearly 12 km long trek from the base camp at Katra and, at the culmination of their pilgrimage, are blessed with a glimpse of the Goddess inside the Sanctum Sanctorum – the Holy Cave.
 Present in the shape of three natural rock formations called the Pindies.
 There are no statues or idols inside the Cave.

-A geological study of the Holy Cave has indicated its age to be nearly a million years however the mountain Trikuta does find its mention in Rigveda, the oldest of the four Vedas.
+A geological study of the Holy Cave has indicated its age to be nearly a million years; however, the mountain Trikuta does find its mention in Rigveda, the oldest of the four Vedas.
 The practice of worshipping Shakti largely started in the Puranic period.

 In Mahabharat, Lord Krishna is said to have directed Arjuna to pray before the mother goddess for a victory which they did eventually gain.
-On a mountain, just adjacent to the Trikuta Mountain and overlooking the Holy Cave are five stone structures, which are believed to be the rock symbols of the five Pandavs.
+On a mountain just adjacent to the Trikuta Mountain and overlooking the Holy Cave are five stone structures, which are believed to be the rock symbols of the five Pandavs.

 It is said that Guru Gobind Singh himself is said to have gone there via Purmandal.
 The old foot track to the Holy Cave passed through this well-known pilgrimage center.